NativeScript/docs-v7/getting-started/chapter-2.md

 ![login 2](img/cli-getting-started/chapter2/ios/2.png)
 ![login 2](img/cli-getting-started/chapter2/android/2.png)

-Although the UI components are in the correct order, they could use some spacing and a bit of color to make the app look a bit nicer.
+Although the UI components are in the correct order, they could use some spacing and color to make the app look a bit nicer.
 To do that let's look at another NativeScript feature: CSS.

-> **TIP**:
-> * For a simple introduction to the other NativeScript layout elements, check out Jen Looper's article on [demystifying NativeScript layouts](https://www.nativescript.org/blog/demystifying-nativescript-layouts).
-> * Refer to the NativeScript docs for a [more detailed look at how NativeScript layouts work](http://docs.nativescript.org/layouts) and the various things you can do to configure them.

 ### CSS